Lady Jessica: Dune

 Paul soon molds the Fremen into a massive army with which he hopes to retake the planet from Imperial rule.
 The Fremen have their own "wild" Reverend Mothers, women who undergo their own version of the spice agony to awaken their Other Memory.
 Jessica undergoes the ritual of spice agony and replaces the dying Fremen Reverend Mother.
 But Jessica is pregnant during the ordeal, exposing the fetus to the same awakening of ancestral ego-memories.
 A child born this way is called an Abomination by the Bene Gesserit, because experiencing this heightened awareness before they have formed a personality of their own makes them vulnerable to eventually being overtaken by one of their ancestral personalities.
 Jessica's daughter Alia, a full Reverend Mother from birth, is a grown woman in a child's body.
-Paul's Fremen seize control of Arrakis from Shaddam and the Harkonnens, and Paul accedes to the throne as Emperor.
+Paul's Fremen seize control of Arrakis from Shaddam and the Harkonnens, and Paul accedes to the throne as Emperor after taking the Emperor's daughter as his wife.

 Paul is the Kwisatz Haderach, and eventually sets the Imperium on a course lasting thousands of years in the person of his son, Leto II.
 Much to the frustration of the Bene Gesserit, they do not control Paul, and the events of the coming millennia leave Jessica noteworthy as a figure of history who committed a great wrong (according to the Bene Gesserit); in the coming centuries, for a Bene Gesserit to choose her love over the instructions of her order is known as "the Jessica crime."